storacha/RFC/rfc/ipni-w3c.md

 }
 ```

-When `ipni/offer` is invoked, encoded inclusion claim and encoded location claims for the CAR and the CARx-index are all sent with the invocation.

-_Alternatively, the w3s service could create the location claims.
-The user would still need to provide the locations, so might as well do this as a location claim.
-If w3s moves the data, then it can replace the location claims with new ones_

-The service must fetch he CARx-index and parse it to find the set of multihashes included in the CAR. see: [Verifying the CARv2 Index](#verifying-the-carv2-index)
+The w3s service fetches the CAR he CARx-index and parses the index to verify the multihashes are included in the CAR. see: [Verifying the CARv2 Index](#verifying-the-carv2-index).
+These files are likely cached locally from when the location claims were created.

-_Alternatively the service could generate the CARx-index and store it, but it would be better to have the clients do that work of generating and storing the index._
+After CAR verification, the w3s service creates the location claims for the CAR and the CARx-index.

+The w3s service then creates a new claims bucket, writes the location claims into the claims bucket, and stores the claims bucket in the user's storage space.

+Finally the w3s service creates a new IPNI advertisement and sends a announcement to IPNI.

+Note:
+- Authority over what the data is belongs to the client.
+- Authouity over where the data is stored belongs to w3s.

 Questions:
 1. Is another claim needed to identify the CID of each location claim?